 This sub-component is based on the Global Competitiveness Report question: "Wages in your country are set by a centralized bargaining process (= 1) or up to each individual company (= 7)".
-The question's wording has varied slightly over the years.
+The wording of the question has varied over the years.